zacode11/political-issue-search/README.md

 3. "Rand Paul Healthcare"
 4. "Peter Roskam"

-The search engine will return relevant results on politician stances as well as ratings given to them by various interests groups (such as the NRA).
+The search engine will return relevant results on politician stances.

 [Link to video explaining our search engine](https://mediaspace.illinois.edu/media/t/1_ibg1bhzy)

 ## Getting Started
-There are several ways to access and run the code for this project.
-1. [Download](https://github.com/zacode11/political-issue-search/archive/master.zip) or Clone the entire repository using `git clone https://github.com/zacode11/political-issue-search.git`
+To access and run the code for this project, [Download](https://github.com/zacode11/political-issue-search/archive/master.zip) or Clone the entire repository using `git clone https://github.com/zacode11/political-issue-search.git`
-2. Alternatively, the searching functionalities will execute if only the [stopword.txt](https://github.com/zacode11/political-issue-search/blob/master/stopwords.txt), [search.py](https://github.com/zacode11/political-issue-search/blob/master/search.py), and [config.toml](https://github.com/zacode11/political-issue-search/blob/master/config.toml) files along with the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder are downloaded.
-3. If the user wishes to recreate the dataset using the crawler provided, instead of downloading the dataset, the following files will be necessary: [scrapy.cfg](https://github.com/zacode11/political-issue-search/blob/master/scrapy.cfg) and the contents of the [oti_scraping](https://github.com/zacode11/political-issue-search/blob/master/oti_scraping) folder.
-Additionally, [stopword.txt](https://github.com/zacode11/political-issue-search/blob/master/stopwords.txt), [search.py](https://github.com/zacode11/political-issue-search/blob/master/search.py), and [config.toml](https://github.com/zacode11/political-issue-search/blob/master/config.toml) files will be needed to conduct searches.

 ### Prerequisites
-#### To Use the Crawler if the Dataset, the  [Politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) Folder, is not Downloaded
+#### To Use the Crawler if the Dataset, the  [Politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) Folder, is not Downloaded/In the Directory
 The crawler is built with scrapy.
 Use the following command to download the scrapy python package.
 ```bash
 pip install scrapy